Zachiah/music-theory/README.md

   - [ ] Make the live fretboard interactive and editable
   - [ ] Make a text field that makes it really easy to fuzzily create a simple fretboard (like notes separated by commas or whatever, the octave number isn't required for notes here it will guess based on other notes if it isn't provided)
   - [ ] Make a first step before the current page where they choose their starting preset.
 There will be tons and tons of options here with a searchable select sort of thing
-- [ ] Implement fretboard dots
-  - [ ] Allow users to create them in the preset editor
 - [ ] Allow showing of `CanonicalPitch` on the keyboard like it is on the fretboard
 - [ ] Allow optionally picking a scale for chord identification to be based on
   - [ ] Should show labels based on the scale (as in enharmonic and such)